-The term translated Roman, used in Acts 22, is not Quiris25 but the word "Rhomaios."
-That term was "used in reference to his political and military capacity"26 not citizenship.
-The term was not exclusive to Rome.
-Rhomaios was a very exclusive status related to free citizenship.
+The term translated Roman, used in Acts 22, is not Quiris but the word "Rhomaios."
+That term was "used in reference to his political and military capacity" not citizenship.
+The term was not exclusive to Rome although Rhomaios was a very exclusive status related to citizenship.

 The word uncondemned is from the Greek akatakritos meaning "uncondemned, punished without being tried."
 This means without due process of law.
 There had grown up a dual system of courts within the system of Roman law.
 There were legal administrative courts, and there were original courts based on custom and the laws of freemen.
-As the people neglected the responsibilities of liberty, they became legal citizens with entitlements and privileges - instead of natural rights - and obligations and duties -as subjects of government.
+As the people neglected the responsibilities of liberty, they became legal citizens with entitlements and privileges - instead of natural rights.
 This same process has been repeated throughout history from Babylon to William the Conqueror, who saw himself as the fountain head of Justice.
-The great nations founded in the Americas which once attempted to establish true freedom have been no exception.
+Great nations founded in the Americas have been no exception.

-"When the centurion heard [that], he went and told the chief captain,

-24 Enfranchise (v. t.)
-To endow with a franchise; to incorporate into a body politic and thus to invest with civil and political privileges; to admit to the privileges of a freeman.
-Webster 1913 saying, Take heed what thou doest: for this man is a Roman."
+"When the centurion heard [that], he went and told the chief captain, saying, Take heed what thou doest: for this man is a Roman."
 Acts 22:26